 Monitor Setup in Ardour

 Ardour has three main settings which affect how monitoring is performed.
-The first is Edit > Preferences > Audio > Record monitoring handled by.
-There are two or three options here, depending on the capabilities of your hardware.
+The first is Edit > Preferences > Signal Flow > Record monitoring handled by.
+There are two or three options here, depending on the capabilities of the hardware.

 The other two settings are more complex.
 One is Tape machine mode, found in the same dialog, and the other is the Session > Properties > Monitoring automatically follows transport state setting.